wiremock/wiremock.org/support/index.md

 ## Slack

-You can get real-time chat support from the WireMock community by joining the [#06-oss-wiremock](https://up9.slack.com/archives/C02V3EGV3U3) Slack channel.
+You can get real-time chat support from the WireMock community by joining the [UP9 community Slack](https://up9.com/slack) and heading to the `#06-oss-wiremock` channel.

 ## Priority support